kks32/heat-transfer/README.md

 # Heat transfer around a cable
-Using any language of your choice, develop a code to solve the heat transfer around a cable.
-Solve the governing equation using a **forward-difference in time and fourth-order central-difference in space**.
+Using any language of your choice, develop a code to solve the heat transfer around a cable using Finite Difference.
+Solve the governing equation using a **forward-difference in time and second-order central-difference in space**.
 Plot the heat distribution around the cable.

+This task should not take more than a few days to complete.

 ## Governing equation
 The heat transfer in the presence of a constant source $Q_{in}$ under steady-state is: